 Oil wars & slicks are becoming a historical fossil of our past

-The benefits of putting oil wars behind us would have economic benefits for the people of virtually every country, as such financial power would be less concentrated in the hands of the few in the oil business.
+The benefits of putting oil wars behind us would have economic and health benefits for the People of every country.
+Additionally, financial power would be less concentrated in the hands of the few in the oil business and, of course, those in the military-industrial complex.

 Moving beyond oil into the renewable energy age